Freshwater Sharks in Home Tanks: Meet 15+ Bold and Beautiful Species

 6. Chinese High-Fin Banded Shark

-- Scientific name: Myxocyprinus asiaticus
+- Scientific Name: Myxocyprinus asiaticus

-- Care level: Intermediate
+- Care Level: Intermediate to Advanced

 - Temperament: Peaceful